-In this article we examine the relation between ownership structure and corporate performance; the sample of the study included 42 out of 48 companies (resembling 87.5% of the population) of all sectors in Bahrain Stock Exchange in five years from 2007-2011.
-Several dimensions of ownership structure were studied and two different measurements of performance were used (ROA and Tobin's Q) to capture the different results from using each one of them and to assess the relevance of each measurement to performance and to justify the conflicting results found by previous studies.
+The study aimed at investigating the relation between different types of ownership structures and corporate financial performance.
+The study sample was 42 companies from all sectors listed in Bahrain Bourse in the period of 2007-2011.
+Different dimensions of ownership structure were put under scope and two different measurements of financial performance were used (Tobin's Q and ROA) evaluate the different results from using each one of them, which will help in justifying the conflicting results found by previous studies.

 Another objective of this study was to explore the patterns of ownership structure found in Bahraini market.
-The results of the study revealed that institutional ownership is the most common pattern of ownership structure that exists in Bahraini market.
-The results of testing the effect of ownership structure on performance were conflicting as expected depending on the measurement of performance that was used.
-Several recommendations were given to investors depending on the results obtained from the study and several points were cleared out to be addressed by future studies.
+It was found that institutional ownership is the most common type of ownership in Bahrain Bourse.
+The study's results were conflicting regarding the effect of ownership structure on financial performance using both measurements of performance.
+It was also found that ROA represents financial performance more that T'Q.

-Keywords: Ownership Structure, Ownership Concentration, Foreign Ownership, Institutional Ownership, Managerial Ownership, Company Performance
+Keywords: Ownership Structure, Tobin's Q, ROA, Bahrain Bourse, Financial Performance, Company Performance